cn-xcpc-tools/printing-persist-for-domjudge/README.md

 Files are placed in `$INSTALLPATH/domserver/webapp/src/DOMJudgeBundle`.

+If some file is existed there, please check the difference manually.
+After modifying an exisiting DOMjudge install, you may need to `rm -rf $INSTALLPATH/domserver/webapp/var/cache/prod`.

-Such a piece of instruction should be executed first.
+Such a piece of SQL should be executed first.

 ```sql
 CREATE TABLE `print` (